State Budgets

 No hay anuncios

-Should the stability plan be rejected this Thursday, the Spanish government will have a maximum of one month to approve a new one and resubmit it to Congress.
-If this fails again, the deficit and debt targets outlined in the latest structural fiscal plan sent to Brussels will be adopted.
-Although this plan does not detail specific deficit targets by subsector, the Treasury interprets this scenario as implying fiscal balance for the autonomous communities.
-This means the deficit target for the communities would be 0% of GDP.
+Now the Spanish government must approve new deficit and debt targets within a maximum of one month and resubmit them to Congress.
+Montero has already confirmed that she does not intend to throw in the towel and will present the same targets again.
+If they fail a second time, the deficit and debt targets from the last structural fiscal plan sent to Brussels will be adopted, which should not require congressional approval.
+Although this plan does not detail specific targets for subsectors, the Treasury interprets this scenario as implying fiscal balance for the autonomous communities.
+This means that the deficit target for the communities would be 0% of GDP.
+Therefore, less spending leeway.
+Thus, the preparation of a budget for next year would continue, as Sánchez has committed to, even though it is doomed from the start.

 Cargando